Professional practice

 - Commercial chancery disputes

-Many of her cases involve trusts law, including E D & F Man Capital Markets Limited v Come Harvest Holdings Limited & ors [2022] EWHC 229 (Comm) (led by Huw Davies KC for the successful claimant) in which Calver J granted the claimant declarations that traceable proceeds were held on constructive trust.
+Many of Katherine’s cases involve trusts law, including E D & F Man Capital Markets Limited v Come Harvest Holdings Limited & ors [2022] EWHC 229 (Comm) (led by Huw Davies KC for the successful claimant) in which Calver J granted the claimant declarations that traceable proceeds were held on constructive trust.

 She has also been instructed as sole counsel to advise on commercial chancery matters, including on the advantages and disadvantages of a dormant LLP being kept on the register at Companies House and the protection afforded to members by a business and asset purchase agreement where the business and assets of the LLP have been sold.